1c3Panda/pebble-mobile-app-unofficial-apk/README.md

+# This is a work-in-progress
+### I don't actually know how to auto-build and publish an apk, so I'm figuring it out

 # libpebble3

 libpebble3 is a kotlin multiplatform library for interacting with Pebble devices.
 It is designed to do everything that a Pebble/Core watch companion app needs to do, except for the UI and specific web services.